sumitpore/eslint-prettier-airbnb-react/README.md

 ```
 {
    "printWidth": (SET BY USER),
    "singleQuote": true,
+   "useTabs": true,
+   "tabWidth": 2,
    "trailingComma": (SET BY USER)
 }
 ```

 ---

+This Repo was forked from https://github.com/paulolramos/eslint-prettier-airbnb-react

 This script was inspired by Jeffrey Zhen's [tutorial](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a).